Introduction

 Understand Tinnitus: Definition and Symptoms

 Tinnitus is often described as a ringing, buzzing, or hissing sound in the ears, and it’s important to know that this experience is not caused by an external source.
 It can be constant or intermittent, and its intensity can vary greatly.
-Many people face common symptoms, including:
+Many people face challenges, including:

 - Persistent ringing or noise in one or both ears.